How-to

 Building from source

 Cowl can be built and run on Windows, macOS and Linux.
-It has also been successfully deployed to a wider range of platforms, including tiny microcontrollers, with relatively minor build system setup.
+It has also been successfully deployed to a wider range of platforms, including microcontroller units (such as Arduino and ST boards), with relatively minor build system setup.
 It can be compiled either as a static or dynamic library.

 Requirements